fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

         --spikesim-root /path/to/SpikeSim \
         --neuromc-root /path/to/NeuroMC

-The exact case inputs, paired scores, metrics, repository revision, dependency versions, and reference revisions are available in the :download:`case-level CSV <../../_static/tutorials/op_counter/energy_model_validation.csv>`.
+Case inputs, paired scores, metrics, and version information are available in the :download:`case-level CSV <../../_static/tutorials/op_counter/energy_model_validation.csv>`.
 The benchmark depends on pinned external repositories and does not run in CI.

 Summary